adafruit/Adafruit-Fingerprint-Sensor-Library/README.txt

-This is a library for our optical Fingerprint sensor
+This is a library for our Optical Fingerprint sensor

   Pick one up today in the adafruit shop!
   ------> http://www.adafruit.com/products/751